How do you find relevant SAP tables for your data management projects?

 All of this takes time and resource further adding to the complexity of the product and potential for inaccuracy and delay.

-A product based approach to finding the SAP metadata you need
+A product based approach to finding the SAP tables you need

 So, what would be better?